-A longtime and dedicated supporter of Special Olympics BC, Wheaton Precious Metals has truly made a difference to athletes with intellectual disabilities across the province.
+A longtime and dedicated sponsor of Special Olympics BC, Wheaton Precious Metals is truly dedicated to making a difference for athletes with intellectual disabilities across the province.

-As the Presenting Sponsor of the Sports Celebrities Festival since 2006, Wheaton Precious Metals has helped this inspiring and interactive gala raise more than $5.5 million to date for SOBC and the Canucks for Kids Fund.
-They are also a significant and ongoing sponsor of the Goldcorp Invitational Golf Tournament, which helps raise vital funds for SOBC programs throughout B.C.
+As the Presenting Sponsor of the Sports Celebrities Festival since 2006, Wheaton Precious Metals has helped this inspiring event raise more than $6 million to date.

-Wheaton Precious Metals CEO Randy Smallwood has generously supported SOBC through his efforts as a member of the SOBC Board of Directors since 2012, holding the role of Chair since September 2016.
+Wheaton Precious Metals CEO Randy Smallwood has generously supported SOBC through his efforts as a member of the SOBC Board of Directors since 2012, and has served in the roles of Chair and Vice Chair.

 Additionally, Smallwood served as Honorary General Manager for Team BC at the 2016 Special Olympics Canada Winter Games in Corner Brook, Newfoundland.
 Smallwood attended team training camps before the Games and travelled to Newfoundland to cheer on athletes at their events.

 In October 2018, Wheaton Precious Metals was inducted into Special Olympics BC Hall of Fame in recognition of the important contributions they have made to SOBC.
-Accepting the induction on behalf of the company, Smallwood said he understands the value of the volunteer time it takes to make SOBC work.
-As Chair of the SOBC Board of Directors, he said that became clear as he talked with most of the other 2018 SOBC Hall of Fame inductees.
-He said everyone he talked to is excited about what lies ahead for SOBC.
+Accepting the induction on behalf of the company, Smallwood said that he had spoken with many of the other 2018 SOBC Hall of Fame inductees, and everyone was excited about what lies ahead for Special Olympics BC.

 “You know what astounded me, and it was a pretty consistent response from every single one these recipients, was ‘I’m not done yet!’” he said.
 “It just goes to show, we’re not done, and we’ve got so much more we can do.”